Pimp to Eat

-Pimp to Eat is the only studio album by American hip hop supergroup Analog Brothers, which consists of Ice-T as Ice Oscillator, Kool Keith as Keith Korg, Pimpin' Rex as Rex Roland JX3P, Marc Live as Marc Moog, and Black Silver as Silver Synth.
-It was released on August 15, 2000 via Ground Control Records and re-released on June 10, 2016 via Mello Music Group.
+Pimp to Eat is the only studio album by American hip-hop supergroup Analog Brothers, which consists of Ice-T as Ice Oscillator, Kool Keith as Keith Korg, Pimp Rex as Rex Roland, Marc Live as Marc Moog, and Black Silver as Silver Synth.
+It was released on August 15, 2000, via Ground Control Records, and re-released on June 10, 2016, via Mello Music Group.
 The 16-track record featured guest appearances from Odd Oberheim, H-Bomb, Teflon, Rhymes Syndicate, Synth-A-Size Sisters, and DJ Cisco.

+Background

+Ice-T and Kool Keith's careers date back to the 1980s, where the latter rose to prominence after his debut studio album Rhyme Pays (1987) along with movie soundtrack hits including "Colors" (1988) and "New Jack Hustler" (1991).
+Keith was known as a member of the Ultramagnetic MCs before receiving acclaim for his solo albums.
+Both developed a connection when Keith was in the Ultramagnetic MCs.

+The Analog Brothers consisted of Ice-T (as Ice Oscillaor), Kool Keith (as Keith Korg), Pimp Rex (as Rex Roland), Marc Live (as Mark Moog), and Black Silver (as Silver Synth).
+On July 25, 2000, a few weeks prior to the release of Pimp to Eat, Keith released his solo studio album Matthew.